Contact Us

 Tips for epp

 Nisha and Kim want to encourage sewers to try EPP!
 “Don’t be scared to start, don’t get paralysis because you think it’s too hard, all of us were scared to start but we were so inspired by what we saw we jumped in”.
 Start off with a simple design, made up of straight lines.
 Things like hexies are a great beginner project.
-Brimfeild Awakening even has some beginner projects available on their site called Beginnings!
+Brimfield Awakening even has some beginner projects available on their site called Beginnings!
 They are at the same level as hexies but offer variety in design.
 Starting with something simple allows you to learn how to do the hand sewing aspect of EPP, and you’ll get some gratification from finishing smaller projects.
 Also be sure to explore social media, as it is a great place to learn and find inspiration.
-Nisha and Kim are always happy to answer questions or help beginners on the Brimfeild Awakening Instagram.
+Nisha and Kim are always happy to answer questions or help beginners on the Brimfield Awakening Instagram.
 Attending classes at local guilds or events can also be a great way to learn more and begin to hone your skills.
 This also gives you the chance to meet people and make new friends in your area!

 Best Threads For EPP